fair-ease/book-general-architecture/book/02-data-access/01-server-side/04-OpenEO.md

 OpenEO is a standardized web API designed to simplify access to and processing of Earth Observation (EO) data across diverse cloud-based backends.
-It provides an unified and language-agnostic interface that enables users to define, execute, and monitor complex remote processing workflows on datacubes.
+It provides a unified and language-agnostic interface that enables users to define, execute, and monitor complex remote processing workflows on datacubes.
 OpenEO provides a discovery interface (OpenEO Discovery) that allows users to access data and metadata exposed via a